Have you always wanted to explore someplace as wild and magical as Yellowstone National Park and also have your experience documented? We get it!

 HIGHLIGHTS:

-- Snowshoes and poles provided
+- Snowshoes and poles provided (if snowshoeing)

 - Your own local naturalist guide

-- Fully custom-designed snowshoe hike
+- Fully custom-designed snowshoe hike or cross country ski

 - Difficulty level matched to your fitness level